The Complete Guide to Customer Self-Service

 Fortunately, that’s not the case—customers often prefer to use self-service tools than speak to agents.

-The Aspect Consumer Experience Index found that 73 percent of customers think they should be able to solve a product or service issue on their own.
+The Alvaria Consumer Experience Index found that 73 percent of customers think they should be able to solve a product or service issue on their own.
 This suggests that in some instances, speaking to an agent is a burden.
 Customers would rather solve some problems independently.

 You still need to give consumers the option of speaking to staff when necessary.
 But self-service is a must-have, not a nice extra.

 Customer support surveys continually find that speed-of-service is one of the top factors that affect customer satisfaction.

 According to Zendesk, customers say the most important aspects of a good experience are: